This is what it’s really like to be married to a nurse! Funny anecdotes written from a nurse’s husband who has lived it.

 You can never understand or hear a medical show/movie or part of a show/movie because they start picking it apart immediately.

-The following were submitted by some Nurse Eye Rollers..
+The following were submitted by some social media followers of FreshRN.

-@MarkGrzebk: Blessing and a cure.. she can make me gag in 2 seconds bout the stuff she sees and treats, I have to be on the verge of death to get any medical treatment (she’s hard core) but deep down she has a heart of gold.
-The way she cares bout people is nothing I’ve ever experience before.
-AND I get to tell people to tell my wife has held life in her hands.. pretty pretty incredible, nurses are humble #heros.
+Blessing and a curse.. she can make me gag in 2 seconds bout the stuff she sees and treats, I have to be on the verge of death to get any medical treatment (she’s hardcore) but deep down she has a heart of gold.
+The way she cares bout people is nothing I’ve ever experienced before.
+AND I get to tell people to tell my wife has held life in her hands.. pretty incredible, nurses are humble -@MarkGrzebk

-@Hellllooo_Nurse: Chap 1 – Say goodbye to dinner time, Chap 2 – Your bad day will never trump hers so quit, Chap 3 – don’t whine you could be dead
+There are three parts to being married to a nurse.
+Chap 1 – Say goodbye to dinner time, Chap 2 – Your bad day will never trump hers so quit, Chap 3 – don’t whine you could be dead. – @Hellllooo_Nurse

-@jaime_burg: Personality shifts alone with work sched!
-Work-home exhausted, 1st day off-comatose, other days off-crazy living life
+Personality shifts alone with work schedule!
+Work-home exhausted, 1st-day off-comatose, other days off-crazy living life. – @jaime_burg

-@Snapple95: Being self sufficient, we have enough adults who (some) are capable but too lazy to do yourself.
-Understanding that sometimes that extra 15-30 minutes of sleep, or a nap on a day off, can really help with stress
+Being self-sufficient, we have enough adults who (some) are capable but too lazy to do yourself.
+Understanding that sometimes that extra 15-30 minutes of sleep, or a nap on a day off, can really help with stress. – @Snapple95

-@KelseyEMann: Spouse advice: when I leave my nursing shoes outside, just leave them there.
-I promise it’s not a mistake. #yuck
+Spouse advice: when I leave my nursing shoes outside, just leave them there.
+I promise it’s not a mistake. -@KelseyEMann

-@MurseWisdom: My wife and I are both RNs and we leave it all at work.
-We stick to one word answers about our day.
+My wife and I are both RNs and we leave it all at work.
+We stick to one-word answers about our day.
 Good or Bad.
-The rest is self explanatory or a Hipaa violation.
-We also work each other’s days off so we don’t have to use daycare.
+The rest is self-explanatory or a HIPAA violation.
+We also work on each other’s days off so we don’t have to use daycare. -@MurseWisdom

 1. Please ask husbands to understand that Seattle Grace aka Greys Anatomy is fiction… And nurses (for the most part) are not running into every exam room for a tryst.